 The water in our suites is double filtered – with a particle filter and UV treatment to kill bacteria and is safe.
 We also provide purified water in the suites and around the hotel for drinking.
 The water in our restaurant and bar is triple filtered – particle, UV and reverse osmosis – and is super dooper safe.

 We deliver fresh fruit and coffee or tea to your suite every morning and that’s included in your room rate.
 We have cooked breakfast available from around 7 AM every day if you need more!
 Try Dora’s chiliquiles and see how quickly your idea of corn tortillas can be transformed.
 Want breakfast in bed?
 Let us know the night before and we’ll send it up sometime after 8AM, you hedonist!

 Do you have roll-away beds?

 Nope, the King suites sleep up to 2 and the Double Queens sleep up to 4.
 The rate is for the first two people; please add $25 a night per person for additional guests.

 Do I need an adapter for my plugs?

 Not if you are coming from the States or Canada.
 Same-o Same-o.

 Do you have wireless?

 Yep.
 Free!
-It may or may not reach your room, but the signal is usually very strong in the restaurant and bar.
-Shame- you'll have to have a margarita and some nachos while answering those emails.
+It may or may not reach your room, but the signal is usually very strong in the Restaurant Cafe.
+Shame- you’ll have to have a margarita and some nachos while answering those emails.